MA ... and Intensive Language (Japanese)

 - Students will acquire an advanced understanding of the theoretical and methodological tools of the relevant disciplines.

-- Students who choose to take language will improve their knowledge of and ability to use Japanese in their everyday life and, depending on the level achieved, professional career.
+- Students will improve their knowledge of and ability to use Japanese in their everyday life and professional career.

 Intellectual (thinking) skills

 - Students will learn how to assess data and evidence critically from a variety of sources and how to resolve problems of conflicting sources and conflicting interpretations.

 - Students will learn to evaluate the strengths of particular disciplinary and theoretical approaches, cultivating their ability to draw on a variety of such approaches.

 - Students will learn how to design and manage an independent research project, formulating the problem to be addressed, identifying the data to be analyzed, and synthesizing the findings to present well-supported conclusions.

 Subject-based practical skills

 - Students will learn how to read critically, to participate effectively in seminar discussions, and to present their work in both oral and written form.

 - More specific skills will depend on the particular courses taken.